judgej/Vanilla-ReplyTo-Plugin/ReplyTo/readme.txt

 An addition I would like to see are links where a tree is split acorss several pages.
 Links at the break points could take the user to the next and previous comments in the tree that are displayed on other pages.
+[Done 0.1.4]

 At the moment this plugin passes lists of CSS classes to the comment display to be used to format any indenting.
 It would be useful also to pass in pure data (indent level etc) so that the theme can use that data as it sees fit to modify the markup.
+Update: data available in the comments are ParentCommentID, the TreeLeft and TreeRight (you can use this to tell if there are any child comments, and how many there are), and ReplyToDepth (which is the depth calculated for the current page).